Author Archive

 • 1/2 t salt

 Mix all ingredients together in a small bowl.
-Three tablespoons of this mix equals 1/4 ounce package of commercial seasoning mix.
+Two tablespoons of this mix equals one package of commercial seasoning mix.

 Print this Recipe Comments